paul-amonson/LocalCopyBackup/README.md

 ### Add/Edit/Delete a Backup Plan
 ![Add Plan Dialog](AddPlan.png)

-The software will generate an encrypted index file in the target folder with GUID based names for the backup when run .
+The software will generate an encrypted index file in the target folder with GUID based names for the backup when run the first time.
 Encrypted file backups are in a subfolder of the target folder using the same GUID as the index filename.
 ### Running and Stopping Backups
-Running a backup is simple just press the _Run All Now_ button on the interface.
-All plans will be run, I have provided no granularity here promoting a _simple design philosophy_.
+Running a backup is simple, just press the _Run All Now_ button on the interface.
+All plans will be run, I have provided no granularity here.
+I am promoting a _simple design philosophy_.
 Backups can be stopped but this is __not__ recommended.
-I recogonised that sometimes you have no choice to halt a backup but this may lead to an unknown backup state.
+I recogonise that sometimes you have no choice but to halt a backup and this may lead to an unknown backup state.
 ### Running and Stopping a Restore
-Clicking the _Restore_ button will prompt you for a location to put the folder orginally backed up.
-The default will be the source folder for the backup but you can change to another location if desired.
+Clicking the _Restore_ button will prompt you for a location to put the folder that was orginally backed up.
+The default folder will be the source folder for the backup but you can change the folder to another location if desired.
 A restore __can__ be interrupted with no ill effects.
 ### Timed Backups
-Checking the button labeled _Enable 4 Hour Backup_ with cause the software toi start a backup every 4 hours from midnight.
+Checking the button labeled _Enable 4 Hour Backup_ with cause the software to start a backup every 4 hours from midnight.
 You can change this value only by editing the configuration file.
 Usually every 4 hours, the default, is a good choice.
 ### Importing Backups for Restore
-When you experience a failure it is assumed the the drive with the configuration folder is lost.
+When you experience a failure it is assumed the drive with the configuration folder is lost.
 So saved keys and the cloud backup is all you need to recreate a backup plan and restore a backup.
 Use the _Import Backup_ to begin the restore process.
 ### Exporting Keys
 This feature is designed to backup keys for catastropic failure restore.

 ## Summary
+This software fulfulled an immediate need but I also believe others may find it useful.
+I did not completely sanitize the source code's style and there may still be obvious optimizations (I am not completely up to speed on all new C# features).
+So comments are welcome but please note not all comments will be acted upon.

+___One thing to note:___ I intentionally did not use a file watcher because they do not work properly on network mounted drives.

+Thanks,
+Paul